 The carbon markets require the integrity of certification via carbon standards.
 The Puro Standard is the first carbon removal standard for engineered carbon removal methods in the voluntary carbon market.
 It consists of high-quality carbon removal methodologies, aligned with the IPCC definition for carbon removal, for products or processes that remove carbon from the atmosphere.

-The current removal methodologies are: Biochar, Carbonated Building Elements, Geologically Stored Carbon, Enhanced Rock Weathering and Woody Biomass Burial.
+The current removal methodologies are Biochar, Carbonated Materials, Geologically Stored Carbon, Enhanced Rock Weathering, and Terrestrial Storage of Biomass.

 CORC